The Soviet Union is poised to seize the lead in the industrial exploitation of space, Western experts believe.

 ‘From our researchers emerges a consistent picture that back in 1975 the Russians abandoned any idea of a space race with America and switched instead to a very long-term economic project.
 ‘The Americans still do not believe it all.
 They cannot seem to conceive that anything important can happen outside the US, but the USSR program has clearly been worked through thoroughly.
 Their rockets may look crude but under the casing they are years ahead in engine performance.’

 Some experts believe that the American Star Wars announcement was an initial reaction to the first clues of the Soviet space masterplan but Mr Bond said: ‘I think that Star Wars resulted from a misinterpretation of the vast work the Russians have been doing on lasers in recent years.
-They have assumed a military intention was the main thurst, but it is not, it is an economic one.’
+They have assumed a military intention was the main thurst, but it is not, it is an economic health issue.’

 A measure of the intensity of Soviet activities can be seen in the 1986 launch figures: 103 missions from all nations reached Earth orbit.
 Ninety-one were Russian.